-What Does Gateway Timeout Mean?
+What is a 504 Gateway Timeout Error?

 When all PHP workers are busy, a backlog queue of requests builds up.
 The backlog feeds the longest-waiting queued request to the next available PHP worker.
-Having this backlog means additional uncached page requests can come in and still be served, even when all workers are busy already.
+Having this backlog means additional uncached page requests can come in and still be served, even when all workers are already busy.

 504 and 502 Errors

-If you know your site will be receiving a large influx of uncached traffic and you aren’t able to increase the number of pages served from cache, it may be time to contact your Account Manager to make sure your site is prepared to handle this extra traffic.
+If you know your site will be receiving a large influx of uncached traffic and you aren’t able to increase the number of pages served from cache, and the traffic coming into your site is legitimate, it may be time to contact your Account Manager to make sure your server is prepared to handle this extra traffic.